-In the Strait of Messina, there lived two sea monsters, Charybdis and Scylla.
+In the Strait of Messina, there lived two sea monsters, Charybdis and Scylla, The Sea Monster of Ancient Lore.
 Charybdis created whirlpools capable of destroying ships, and Scylla would pluck sailor’s from their ships to devour them.
-Scylla lived on the opposite side of the strait to Charybdis.
+Scylla lived on the opposite side of the strait to Charybdis, The Whirlpool Monster.

 In the ancient Greek cosmos, Oceanus was a River god, believed to be the river that encircled that sphere of the Earth, located at the ends of the Earth.
 This fresh-water river marked the boundary between the realms.

 Beyond the earth-encircling river, was the edge of the cosmos.
-Described as being a dark and misty shore where the solid bronze of the sky rested upon the dark sands.
+It is described as being a dark and misty shore where the solid bronze of the sky rested upon the dark sands.
 The river is believed to be situated near the Underworld and had to be crossed to enter the realm of the dead.

 The Underworld is the realm situated below the Earth.
 Initially, Tartarus was the god and namesake of the realm below the Earth.
 Tartarus was a gloomy prison pit and the lowest point of the universe.
 Later Tartarus was absorbed into the Underworld, and instead became a section of the realm of the dead.

 The ancients believed that when they died, they entered the realm of the Underworld.
-In ancient Greek tradition, when a person died, it was believed their soul, essence, or psyche immediately detached from their earthly body.
+In ancient Greek tradition, when a person died, it was believed their soul, essence, or Psyche, The Deification Of The Human Soul immediately detached from their earthly body.
 The soul was transported to the Underworld by the messenger of the gods, Hermes.